bockph/DISN-Presentation/blogpost.md

 For the experiments the ShapeNet Core **[...]** dataset was used.
 According to the [official website](https://www.shapenet.org/) it "is a subset of the full ShapeNet dataset with single clean 3D models and manually verified category and alignment annotations.
 It covers 55 common object categories with about 51,300 unique 3D models."
 However, to make the evaluation comparable, the official training/test split on 13 object categories is used.
-Furthermore, to obtain 2D images the renderings of Choy et al **[28]** are employed.
-This is quite good work as most of the aforementioned other approaches (**[Atlas, Pixel,3DN, OccNet]** ) employed the same settings for their evaluation.
+Furthermore, to obtain 2D images the renderings of Choy et al. [10] are employed.
+This is quite good work as most of the aforementioned other approaches [2-4,6] employed the same settings for their evaluation.